udondan/cdk-ec2-key-pair/README.md

 ### Importing public key

 You can create a key pair by importing the public key.
-Obviously, in this case the secret key won't be available in secrets manager.
+Obviously, in this case the private key won't be available in secrets manager.

 The public key has to be in OpenSSH format.